Kalmat/PyMonCtl/README.md

 |   isAttached   |    X    |   X   |   X   |

-(1) Working only in versions older than Catalina (thanks to University of Utah - Marriott Library - Apple Infrastructure)
+(1) Maybe not working in all macOS versions and/or architectures (thanks to University of [Utah - Marriott Library - Apple Infrastructure](https://github.com/univ-of-utah-marriott-library-apple/privacy_services_manager), [eryksun](https://stackoverflow.com/questions/22841741/calling-functions-with-arguments-from-corefoundation-using-ctypes) and [nriley](https://github.com/nriley/brightness/blob/master/brightness.c) for pointing me to the solution)

 (2) If monitor has no VCP MCCS support, these methods won't likely work.